Symplectic submanifolds in dimension $6$ from hyperelliptic Lefschetz fibrations: Symplectic submanifolds of

 A \textit{Del Pezzo surface} is a smooth complex projective manifold with the ample anticanonical bundle.
 The possible diffeomorphism types of Del Pezzo surfaces are completely understood: blow-ups of $\CP^2$ at $m$ points ($0 \leq m \leq 8$) or $S^2 \times S^2$.

 \begin{proof}[Proof of Theorem \ref{thm: uniquness}] Since $Y$ is symplectic, one can take an $\omega_{\mathrm{FS}}$-tame almost complex structure $J$ on $\CP^3$ which makes $Y$ an almost complex submanifold.
 Then, the tangent bundle $TY$ of $Y$ and the normal bundle $N_{Y/\CP^3}$ in $\CP^3$ become complex vector bundles.
-The splitting $T\CP^3|_{Y} \cong TY \oplus N_{Y/\CP^3}$ yields the identity between Chern classes of vector bundles:
+The splitting